 Link to Meals, Rides and other Volunteer Opportunities here: https://mealtrain.com/q78qm8

 Welcome and thanks for checking in!

-I just marked my 10th year of battling the beast called stage IV metastatic melanoma and, I am still just as determined to win as I have ever been!
+Cruising on 12 years of battling the beast called stage IV metastatic melanoma and, I am still just as determined to win as I have ever been!
 Thankfully, we (the foursome at Camp Kaywoodie), are blessed with an amazing support crew of family and friends and a skilled medical team that has held on for the long, bumpy ride.
 We are so grateful!

 I was originally diagnosed with Stage IV metastatic melanoma in April of 2003 just as my daughter Emilia turned one.
 At diagnosis, disease had spread to my lungs, femur and multiple sub cue locations and my prognosis was grave.
 I completed 2 1/2 years of biochemotherapy and surgery at California Pacific Medical Center in San Francisco and was pronounced NED in 2004.
 In recognition of the fifth anniversary of my diagnosis, I spent the first five days of May 2008 walking, with my father, from Napa to San Francisco (77 miles) to personally thank my physician, Dr. David Minor and celebrate the gift of life.
 It was truly the walk of my life!